 The concepts behind forced entry have remained largely unchanged; meanwhile, the tools have gotten more refined and job-specific

-While researching for this article, I came across one of those oldies, but goodies.
-You know, a document that has stood the test of time because it was so good to start with.
+While conducting research for this article on forcible entry tools, I came across one of those oldies, but goodies – you know, a document that has stood the test of time because it was so good to start with.

 FDNY's 173-page Forcible Entry Reference Guide is just such a document.
 After all, who knows more about forcing entry on every known door or lock or wall than the firefighters of FDNY?

-The version I found online is dated 2006; it is just as relevant in 2016.
+The version I found online is dated 2006, but it is just as relevant in 2016.
 More than likely, it will still be a touchstone document for forcible entry in 2026 as well.

 Fire service manual forcible entry tools haven't changed much over the years.
 The basic tools still fall into four categories: pushing/pulling, prying, striking and cutting.
 What has changed dramatically is the number of tool options within those four categories.